-25) Will the IRS assert estimated tax penalties against my brother, who served in the U.S. Armed Forces in Operation Desert Storm from August 1993 through January 1994 and did not make the third and fourth estimated tax payments for 1993?
+25) Will the IRS assess estimated tax penalties against my brother who served in the U.S. Armed Forces in the Persian Gulf area combat zone from August 1994 through January 1995?
+He did not make the third and fourth estimated tax payments for 1994.

-No. When your brother files his 1993 federal income tax return, he should write "Desert Storm" at the top of that return.
+No. When your brother files his 1994 federal income tax return, he should write "Desert Storm" at the top of the return.

 26) My son, who is a member of the U.S. Armed Forces, was on a payment plan with the IRS for back taxes before he was assigned to the combat zone.
 What should be done now that he is back from the combat zone?

 The IRS office where your son was making payments should be contacted.
-Because your son was serving in the combat zone, he will not have to make payments on his past due taxes for his period of service in the combat zone plus at least 180 days thereafter.
-No penalty or interest attributable to this extended period will be charged.
+Because your son was serving in the combat zone, he will not have to make payments on his past due taxes for his period of service in the combat zone plus 180 days.
+No penalty or interest will be charged during the extension period.

 27) My daughter lives in the United States and is a civilian employee of a defense contractor.

 She was injured on her job, which involved the production of equipment used by the U.S. Armed Forces in the combat zone.
 Do the deadline extension provisions apply to her?

-No. These provisions do not apply to her because your daughter was not serving in the combat zone in support of the U.S. Armed Forces.
+No. These provisions do not apply to your daughter because she was not serving in the combat zone in support of the U.S. Armed Forces.